-- Submit an on-line application to the WSU Graduate School
+- Submit an on-line application and supporting materials to the EngineeringCAS

 WSU adheres to the acceptance policy of the Council of Graduate Schools.
 If a student accepts an offer of admission before April 15 and subsequently desires to withdraw his/her acceptance, the student must submit their resignation of appointment, in writing, before April 15.
 An acceptance of admission, either given or left in force after April 15, commits the student to not accept another offer of admission without first obtaining a written release from the institution whose admission offer he/she had previously accepted.

-International applicants who are offered admission may be asked to submit evidence of full financial support in order to obtain a student visa.
+While the Voiland School tries to award financial support to all Ph.D. students, funding is not always guaranteed.
+Thus, International applicants who are offered admission without funding, may be asked to submit evidence of full financial support in order to obtain a student visa.
 If certification of outside support is necessary, the Graduate School will inform applicants of required procedures in the letter of admission.
 Additional certification must be provided for any dependents who will accompany the student.

 The Voiland School admits students in the MS and PhD programs.